ankschoubey/old-blog/_posts/2022-06-01-effective-meetings.md

     - Start the meeting by setting the context.
         - Why we are doing what we are doing?
         - What do we intend to get out of this meeting?

+# **Be prepared early by maintaining notes**

+Be prepared for the meeting yourself.
+You could create a google sheet (sheets.new) for each important recurring meeting.

+For example:

+Retrospective meeting happens at the end of every sprint or every release.
+Since the release ended, everyone is already happy and have forgotten everything that they went through.

+So, instead have a google sheet with your Retrospective format and fill in info there.
+So that you'll have a set of useful points to add to the retrospective.

 # **Encourage Discussion**